TomerFi/alexa_skill_ask_my_pc/README.md

 ### Testing our skill
 Well, actually if you got this far, your skill is already working, so you can just say *Alexa, start my computer* to invoke the skill or you can go back to amazon devloper portal like we did [here](#setting-up-a-skill-interface-with-alexa), go into the *Test* tab and scroll down to the *Service Simulator*, type *start computer* (or whatever invocation phrase you chosed) and you can see the reply from your web server.</br>
 Try saying: *Alexa, ask computer to open facebook* or type *ask computer to open facebook* in the testing tab, the result will be facebook opening up on the default browser on your computer.</br>
-Before leaving this guide, please take a look in [*Examples section*](#example-settings-of-the-skill) to understand how to configure your skill correctly and in the [*Logs section*](#logs) in order to understand how to read the log files if you ever need to.
+Before leaving this guide, please take a look in [*Examples section*](#example-settings-of-the-skill) to understand how to configure your skill correctly and in the [*Logs section*](#logs) in order to understand how to read the log files if you'll ever need to.

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel